What are Dividend Aristocrats?

 What are the requirements?

-The prerequisite for being called a dividend aristocrat is 25 consecutive years of dividend increases.
+The prerequisite for being called a Dividend Aristocrat is 25 consecutive years of dividend increases.

-List of 153 Dividend Aristocrats in the June 2024
+List of 150 Dividend Aristocrats in the October 2024

 Growth